<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Multilevel controls

 Under the new version of Title 24, multilevel lighting controls were simplified and certain occupancy control systems can act as a substitute for multilevel controls.
-Public restrooms and areas previously required to use full or partial-off occupancy sensors are now exempt from the old multivel requirements.
+Public restrooms and areas previously required to use full or partial-off occupancy sensors are now exempt from the old requirements.

 The once-explicit requirement to combine manual dimming, tuning, lumen maintenance, automatic daylighting, and/ or demand response was made less stringent, as there are alternate solutions to meeting energy code with your lighting.